carpentries/instructor-training/episodes/18-management.md

 *   When asking learners to complete exercises, give "beginner" and "advanced" options.
     Learners who finish the "beginner" exercise can then challenge themselves and do not get bored.
 *   Ask more advanced learners to help people next to them.
-    They'll learn from answering their peers' questions (since it will force them to think about things in new ways).
+    They will learn from answering their peers' questions (since it will force them to think about things in new ways).
 *   Take care not to let enthusiastic advanced learners carry the conversation, as this tends to alienate novices and consumes valuable class time.
 Advanced questions and discussion can be politely reserved for breaks or dealt